VarunYadav99/VarunYadav99/README.md

 - 👋 Hi, I’m @VarunRaj Badri
-- 👀 I’m interested in computer science
+- 👀 I’m interested in Tech
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything out of the world
 - 📫 reach me at varunrajbadri@gmail.com

 <!---